-13.1 Fiscal 2011 Annual Report to Stockholders.
+13.1 Fiscal 2012 Annual Report to Stockholders.

 Subsidiaries of the Registrant

-21 List of Company's Subsidiaries:

-1) Hibbett Sporting Goods, Inc.

-2) Hibbett Team Sales, Inc.

-3) Sports Wholesale, Inc.

-4) Hibbett Capital Management, Inc.

-5) Sports Holdings, Inc.

-6) Gift Card Services, LLC

-7) Hibbett.com, Inc.
+- 21 List of Company's Subsidiaries: - 1) Hibbett Sporting Goods, Inc., a Delaware Corporation - 2) Hibbett Team Sales, Inc., an Alabama Corporation - 3) Sports Wholesale, Inc., an Alabama Corporation - 4) Hibbett Capital Management, Inc., a Nevada Corporation - 5) Sports Holdings, Inc., a Nevada Corporation - 6) Gift Card Services, LLC, A Virginia Limited Liability Corporation - 7) Hibbett.com, Inc., A Nevada Corporation

 Consents of Experts and Counsel

-23.1 Consent of Independent Registered Public Accounting Firm (filed herewith) 56

-Certifications

-31.1 Rule 13a-14(a)/15d-14(a) Certification of Principal Executive Officer (filed herewith) 57

-31.2 Rule 13a-14(a)/15d-14(a) Certification of Principal Financial Officer (filed herewith) 58

-32.1 Section 1350 Certification of Chief Executive Officer and Chief Financial Officer (filed herewith) 59
+23.1 Consent of Independent Registered Public Accounting Firm (filed herewith) 57 Certifications 31.1 Rule 13a-14(a)/15d-14(a) Certification of Principal Executive Officer (filed herewith) 58 31.2 Rule 13a-14(a)/15d-14(a) Certification of Principal Financial Officer (filed herewith) 59 32.1 Section 1350 Certification of Chief Executive Officer and Chief Financial Officer (filed herewith) 60

-32.1 2001011 1200 001111011011 01 01101 2/10011110 0111011 111110111 0111011 (111011111111

 Interactive Data Files

-101.INS XBRL Instance Document

-101.SCH XBRL Taxonomy Extension Schema Document

-101.CAL XBRL Taxonomy Extension Calculation Linkbase Document

-101.LAB XBRL Taxonomy Extension Labels Linkbase Document

-101.PRE SBRL Taxonomy Extension Presentation Linkbase Document
+- 101.INS XBRL Instance Document - 101.SCH XBRL Taxonomy Extension Schema Document - 101.CAL XBRL Taxonomy Extension Calculation Linkbase Document - 101.LAB XBRL Taxonomy Extension Labels Linkbase Document - 101.PRE SBRL Taxonomy Extension Presentation Linkbase Document

-In accordance with Rule 406T of Regulation S-T, the XBRL related information in Exhibit 101 to this

-Annual Penart on Form 10 K shall not be deemed to be "filed" for purposes of Section 18 of the

-Annual Report on Form 10-K shall not be deemed to be "filed" for purposes of Section 18 of the Exchange Act, or otherwise subject to the liability of that section, and shall not be part of any registration statement or other document filed under the Securities Act or the Exchange Act, except to the extent expressly set forth by specific reference in such filing.
+In accordance with Rule 406T of Regulation S-T, the XBRL related information in Exhibit 101 to this Annual Report on Form 10-K shall not be deemed to be "filed" for purposes of Section 18 of the Exchange Act, or otherwise subject to the liability of that section, and shall not be part of any registration statement or other document filed under the Securities Act or the Exchange Act, except to the extent expressly set forth by specific reference in such filing.